scouten/ericscouten.travel/content/2024/06-29-central-washington-and-washington-pass/index.md

 bounds = {sw = [47.304, -122.646], ne = [48.947, -118.592]}
 cover = "es-4675-036"
 cover_cdn_key = "img/v1/2024/06/es-4675-036"
+cover_alt = "Jagged granite spires rising sharply against an overcast gray sky, with patches of snow clinging to the rocky slopes and a dense evergreen forest blanketing the lower mountainside."
 +++

 Lisa and I took a long weekend to explore central Washington a bit.
 Not a lot to share other than the new parks over at [146 Parks](https://146parks.blog), but we did enjoy the views at Washington Pass on Highway 20.